-The YI 4K camera allows the use to live stream their footage to social media with its accompanying app and built-in Bluetooth support.
-Other features include the ability to create impressive images in low-light, burst, slow motion, time lapse and more modes.
+The YI 4K action cameras allow the user to livestream their footage to social media with its accompanying app and built-in Bluetooth support.
+Other features include the ability to create impressive images in low-light, burst, slow motion, time-lapse and more modes.
 It also has voice control functionality.

 The Gorilla Glass Retina on its touchscreen wards off scratches, and it is waterproof up to an impressive 132 feet when using its case.
 The consumer will need to use a case in order to protect it from damage from accidental drops.

-This camera has a large touchscreen that is easy to navigate through the settings and control, with great display quality.
-It is sleek, begging for it to be showed off.
-It is lightweight and compact, and features a socket for a tripod.
+These action cameras have a large touchscreen that is easy to navigate through the settings and control, with great display quality.
+It is sleek, begging for it to be shown off.
+It is lightweight and compact and features a socket for a tripod.

 3. FITFORT 4K Ultra HD